os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 }
 ```

-and then in your source:
+and then in your source you can now do the following:

 ```javascript
 const createView = (state, actions) => (